RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/Day-08.md

 ## Actions Performed
 - Queried Office 365 audit activity using the OfficeActivity_CL table
 - Reviewed Operations found in OfficeActivity_CL (*Figure 1*)
-- Reviewed the "FileAccessed" operation to locate any suspicious IPs which we did find.
+- Reviewed the "FileAccessed" operation to locate any suspicious IPs, which we did find.
 A SharePoint file access event was observed originating from an unseen external IP address, differing from the user’s normal access pattern.
 This activity was bookmarked for further investigation (*Figure 2 - 3*)
 - Navigated to "Hunting" on Sentinel to create a Manuel Incident from our Bookmark created (*Figure 4 - 5*)